Skip Nav Skip to Search

 An individual can reside in the State of Oklahoma but if their business address is in another state they are a non-resident licensee.

 A non-resident active licensee may apply for a license but they must have the following.
-1) a minimum of two (2) years applicable active experience out of the previous five (5) years as a sales associate or broker, 2) provides a certification of licensure verifying such and indicating that the license is in good standing in their state or jurisdiction of licensure, 3) completes all appropriate forms and pays all required fees, which includes approval on the background check and 4) successfully pass the required examination.
+1) a minimum of two (2) years applicable active experience out of the previous five (5) years as a sales associate or broker, 2) provides a certification of licensure verifying such and indicating that the license is in good standing in their state or jurisdiction of licensure, 3) complete at least one (1) hour each in three (3) Oklahoma state specific courses: Contract and Forms (CON), Code and Rules (CAR) and Broker Relationship Act (BRA) 4) completes all appropriate forms and pays all required fees, which includes approval on the background check and 5) successfully pass the required examination.

 To find a list of states or jurisdictions that have a non resident agreement with the State of Oklahoma go to www.orec.ok.gov and click on the tab named "Information to Obtain a License" and you will find on the right side of that page a tab named "Non-Resident Agreements".
 This form contains additional information as to the examination requirements to obtain a non resident license.
 Applicants can contact the Education Department at OREC for exact requirements as most agreements differ in some aspect or another.